 All very challenging from a technical point of view, I worked with the experienced team at Analog Studio to bring this vision to life.

+Arvid Niklasson and Mike Merron explain: "We used a range of techniques, software and rendering processes within the Meridian project.
 Custom ICE trees were custom scripted to be sound reactive.
 In conjunction with XSIsICE, C4D helped to set the look and feel of the spot from a 3d perspective.

 For the fluid like motion of the flaked gold we went through a process of simulating FumeFX into which we piped particles that would move based on the velocity vectors of the smoke simulation.
 In some cases these particles were rendered with 3DS Max using VRay.

 When we need to create a dense nebulae the same simulation would have millions of particles cached and then it would be rendered using Thinkbox krakatoa.